-Publications: diss.
+Publications: Diss.
 The phonology and morphology of standard colloquial Bengali.
-MS. 1945.
+Manuscript 1945.